 Some of the tabs described in this article might not be available in your installation of Creative Cloud desktop app.

-The Adobe Creative Cloud desktop application is your central location for managing the dozens of apps and services that are included in your Creative Cloud membership.
+The Adobe Creative Cloud desktop app is your central location for managing the dozens of apps and services that are included in your Creative Cloud membership.
 You can also sync and share files, manage thousands of fonts, access libraries of stock photography and design assets, and showcase and discover creative work in the community.
 The Creative Cloud desktop app is your window into it all.

 When you download your first Creative Cloud product, the Creative Cloud desktop app is installed automatically.
 If you have Adobe Application Manager installed, it auto-updates to the Creative Cloud desktop app.